Error-331/code_tests/docs/bible/links.md

 The Treasure - September 22 (May we never take for granted the gift from the God);

 What is Written? - September 23 (It humbles us so that we can understand the mercy of God revealed in the gospel; We must have childlike faith and humility of heart, seeking the truth about salvation);

+Our Interpretation - September 24 (We must set aside proud bias and approach the Law with humility of heart; The Law brings us the knowledge of sin);